baldurk/renderdoc/docs/how/how_capture_callstack.rst

 	Collect Callstacks: Option enabled on the capture dialog.

-If you wish to save some time & overhead you can then enable :guilabel:`Only drawcall stacks`.
-This will only collect callstacks when a drawcall-type API call is made.
+If you wish to save some time & overhead you can then enable :guilabel:`Only action stacks`.
+This will only collect callstacks when an action call is made.
 This can be a good-enough trade off that still gets you the information you need, at a lower cost.
 After this point you can run the program and capture as usual.

 Replaying the capture
 ---------------------